junxit/us-congress-bills-115/metadata.md

 - 2018-09-26 — Placed on the Union Calendar, Calendar No. 767.
 - 2018-09-26 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-982.
 - 2018-09-26 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-982.
+- 2018-09-27 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.